-10. Eataly Italian Food Hall
+13. Eataly Italian Food Hall

 When it first opened, the queues went around the block although they have now died down (likely since everyone has seen the price of a slice of pizza – definitely not a cheap eat).

-11. Gherkin / St Mary Axe
+14. Gherkin / St Mary Axe

 Primarily used as a commercial premises, the jewel in the crown at St Mary Axe for members of the public is the Helix restaurant on the top floor, run by Searcys (they of champagne bar fame so you know you’ll be in for a good time).

 Check out our Sunday Brunch at the Gherkin >

-12. The Barbican Estate
+15. The Barbican Estate

 Now home to over 2,000 residents (so be respectful when exploring the Barbican), this was designed as an experiment in inner city living after WWII.
 It now wouldn’t feel out of place in a sci-fi movie and is grade II listed.

 The Barbican estate is also home to the Barbican Centre, a theatre, cinema and performing arts space.
 Try to visit from Liverpool Street when the Barbican Conservatory is open – the second biggest conservatory in London.

-13. St. Dunstan in the East Church Garden and Ruin
+16. St. Dunstan in the East Church Garden and Ruin

 A little slice of solitude and a world away from the usual hustle and hubris of Liverpool Street, the church of St. Dunstan in the East church garden, offers a bit of tranquility in the city, and a respite from the capital’s hubris.

-14. Seek out the Square Mile
+17. Seek out London’s Square Mile

 The historic heart of London has so much to see and do, and is just a short walk from Liverpool Street Station (and usually very quiet at the weekends with offices closed and workers away).